NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 Energy Postal and shipping services

-Banking sector Manufacture, production and distribution of chemical products
+Banking sector Manufacturing, production, and distribution of chemical products

-Financial market infrastructures Food production, processing and distribution
+Financial market infrastructures Production, processing and distribution of foodstuffs

 Health Manufacturing (medical devices, computer products, electronic equipment, machinery and equipment, motor vehicles and transport equipment)